IrisShaders/Iris/docs/changelogs/1.2.5/full.md

 - Fixed a number of issues with preprocessing of .properties files (coderbot)
 - Fixed vertex tangent vectors in some cases, fixes stone appearing black on SEUS PTGI HRR 3 and some other issues (Pepper)
 - Fixed an issue where OpenGL debugging would be enabled by default, which caused significant log spam in some cases (IMS)
-- Improved the robustness of shader skybox rendering, fixes some massive brokeness with sky rendering in custom dimensions or with custom skyboxes (coderbot)
+- Improved the robustness of shader skybox rendering, fixes some massive brokenness with sky rendering in custom dimensions or with custom skyboxes (coderbot)
     - Iris also no longer renders the shader skybox with shaders disabled, fixes an issue with Distant Horizons
 - Fixed small issues with First Person Model entity shadows (coderbot)
 - Removed IrisRenderLayerWrapper on all versions, fixes compatibility with some mods like Arcanus and Requiem